 Upon completion of the certificate staff can undertake further modules to facilitate lifelong learning and help maintain high quality practice throughout their careers.

 The SP Cert aligns to Ireland’s National Professional Development Framework which recognises both accredited and non-accredited forms of professional development for academics and those engaged in supporting teaching and learning in the Irish higher education context.Please note these modules are open to and free of charge to Trinity staff members only.
-Please note that if you are not a Trinity staff member and you register you will be billed.
 For any queries please contact Jade.Concannon@tcd.ie

 Participants who are awarded the Certificate may apply to the Postgraduate Diploma/M.Ed in Higher Education within the School of Education; such participants may secure an exemption from one of the four modules within the Diploma.